michaelshiyu/kerNET/README.md

 net.evaluate(X_test=x_test, Y_test=y_test, batch_size=batch_size, metric_fn=K.L0Loss())
 ```

+In examples, you will find [a working example](https://github.com/michaelshiyu/kerNET/blob/master/examples/klenet5_mnist.py) of this kernelized LeNet-5 trained and tested on [MNIST](http://yann.lecun.com/exdb/mnist/).
+[Another working example](https://github.com/michaelshiyu/kerNET/blob/master/examples/kmlp_mnist.py) of the earlier kernelized three-layer MLP on MNIST is also provided.
+The LeNet-5 example should take no more than a few minutes on a decent GPU.
+The MLP example would take longer.

 ## Wrap kerNET around any PyTorch object and use the helper functions to streamline your code
 ```python